 Concern is right there in the fight, distributing PPE, setting up handwashing stations, delivering key prevention messages to poor communities, and ensuring children don’t fall into malnutrition during extended lockdowns.
 Here, in alphabetical order, is a selection of activities from some of our countries of operation.

-Otherwise, we have reallocated funding to procure and install handwashing facilities in our areas of operation, including the provincial capitals of Taloqan and Faizabad.
+We have reallocated funding to procure and install handwashing facilities in our areas of operation.
 Hygiene materials — including soap and paper towels — have also been procured, and community development facilitators are now conducting hygiene awareness campaigns tailored to COVID-19.

 Refugee camps, where space is tight and living arrangements are transitional by nature, provide a challenge for social distancing.
 In Bangladesh, we have worked to ensure the availability of 1 month’s supply of food to the Rohingya refugees we support in the camps in Cox’s Bazar.
 We have also been distributing information leaflets about COVID-19 to communities in 3 districts in other parts of the country.
 Working with local religious leaders, we’re also distributing leaflets to local mosques, who can then share messages using their microphone during prayer times.
 Past experience has shown us that clear, consistent messaging from trusted community sources is key for prevention.